Fragtality/PilotsDeck/README.md

 <br/>

 **3.**
-  - If you want configure the Profile as **Default Profile**, select the **Simulator** it is should be used for.<br/>Default Profiles will be loaded if no matching Aircraft Profile was found.
+  - If you want to configure the Profile as **Default Profile**, select the **Simulator** it should be used for.<br/>Default Profiles will be loaded if no matching Aircraft Profile was found.
   - If you configure the Profile for a **specific Aircraft**, enter the **Search-String** to match and click on the Plus-Button.<br/>Aircraft Profiles will be loaded if any of the Search-Strings is contained in the current Aircraft-String received from the Simulator (the matching is case-insensitive).
   - If you want the Plugin to **switch back** to a certain Profile after the **Simulator has closed** (any Sim), select the Checkbox *Use as Switch-Back Profile*